Presidential Primary Election: Tuesday – TBD February 27, or March, 2024

 A voter’s signature or mark MUST match the voter file to be counted and can be updated at any time at the Clerk’s office.

-Affidavit of Identity & Receipt of Filing
+Affidavit of Identity and Receipt of Filing

 ELECTED OFFICIALS STATUTORY DUTIES